 In the case of childhood anxiety, your child is typically the first source of information when it comes to moving toward a diagnosis.
 It is important to pay particular attention and listen carefully to them when discussing fears and worries.
-If you are concerned, it is important to report your findings to health professionals such as a psychologist or pediatrician for guidance.
+It is important to report your findings to health professionals such as a psychologist or pediatrician for guidance if you are concerned.

 In the meantime, the Association of Pediatrics recommends asking yourself the following questions:

-- Is your child excessively worried or anxious about a number of situations or activities?
+- Is your child excessively worried or anxious about several situations or activities?

-- Does the anxiety lead to restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance?
+- Does anxiety lead to restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance?

-- Has your child’s anxiety or its outward symptoms significantly impair his/her social, academic, or other functioning?
+- Has your child’s anxiety or outward symptoms significantly impair his/her social, academic, or other functioning?